The author has travelled extensively and writes illustrated articles about his experiences, with advice on must-see sights.

 The Visitor Experience

 Visitor information is very impressive.
-Almost all plant specimens are labelled, and many of the labels carry facts about the plant’s origin or other snippets of interesting information.
-The most special plants in the opinion of the garden’s administrators are featured on a very informative, albeit rather large (A3), sheet which one can carry around in the park.
-Although this is perfectly satisfactory, one suspects that this is only provisional, and in due course a more professional leaflet or guide booklet will be produced.
+Almost all of the plant specimens are labelled, and many of the labels carry facts about the plant’s origin or other snippets of interesting information.
+The most special plants in the opinion of the garden’s administrators are featured on a very informative, albeit rather large A3 sheet which one can carry around in the park.
+Although this is perfectly satisfactory, one suspects that it is only provisional, and in due course a more professional leaflet or guide booklet will be produced.
 Basically all this information means that at almost no time is the visitor left wondering what s/he is looking at.

 No refreshments or other facilities are currently available within the Palmetum, though at present a walk round the park will not normally take more than two hours, and there are plenty of eating establishments just beyond the confines of the garden.

-Details Of The Palmetum
+Details of the Palmetum

 At the time of writing, (updated since publication) the opening times and key admission charges for the Palmetum are as follows: